• Cart$0

 GRATEFUL

-When the job went so well, I received a promotion to head up marketing efforts.
+When I was so good at my job, I received a promotion to head up regional marketing efforts.
+And then another promotion.
+And then another.

 DISHEARTENED

-When I’d see planes pass by my office window, and longed to be one of the passengers on board.
+When I'd see planes pass by my office window, and longed to be the kind of person who didn't let life pass them by.

 DISAPPOINTED